smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 Yocto VM Restrictions
 ---------------------

-As Yocto VM implements an “Execution Layer” of SACP, it needs to implement all  “Execution Layer Restrictions” set in “SmartAnthill SACP” document.
+As Yocto VM implements an “Execution Layer” of SACP, it needs to implement all  “Execution Layer Restrictions” set in :ref:`saccp` document.
 While present document doesn't duplicate these restrictions, it aims to specify them in appropriate places (for example, when specific instructions are described).

 “Program Errors” as specified in Execution Layer Restrictions are implemented as YOCTOVM_PROGRAMERROR_* Yocto VM exceptions as described below.